deepikasrinivasans/Experiment--02-Implementation-of-combinational-logic-/README.md

  F1= A’B’C’D’+AC’D’+B’CD’+A’BCD+BC’D
 F2=xy’z+x’y’z+w’xy+wx’y+wxy
 ## EQUIPMENTS REQUIRED:
-## Hardware – PCs, Cyclone II , USB flasher
-## Software – Quartus prime
+   Hardware – PCs, Cyclone II , USB flasher software – Quartus prime
 ## Theory:
 Logic gates are electronic circuits which perform logical functions on one or more inputs to produce one output.
 #### OR Gate: